kjelloh/tree/README.md

     * Built and run ok using Embarcadero RAD STudio Seattle (See provided project file)

 ##License
-Feel free to join or fork this project under the general GNU open source license (See project license file)
+Feel free to join or clone this project under the general GNU open source license (See project license file)